NaomiProject/naomi-docs/setup/index.md

 involved system to get configured to allow Naomi to begin performing.
 The details of setting up the audio aspects of the system are found [here](audio.html).
-It is often possible to proceed with the Profile Setup in the following and if there are problems with the audio setup you may return to the setup section.
+It is often possible to proceed with the Profile Setup in the following and if there are problems with the audio setup you may return to the audio setup section.

 ## Profile Setup